Article

 Organisations which register healthcare practitioners working in unregulated roles can apply to the PSA for accreditation.
 The PSA will assess them and if they meet the standards, it will award the organisation and their registrants a quality mark.

 The PSA quality mark shows that the Accredited Register and its registrants are committed to protecting the public and are working at a level of good practice.
-Each Register holds details of individuals who meet the required standards set for their profession, including standards of education and training, professional skills, competence, and behaviour.
+Each register holds details of individuals who meet the required standards set for their profession, including standards of education and training, professional skills, competence and behaviour.

-You can see the full list of Accredited Registers and the occupations it covers on the PSA website.
+• Access the full list of Accredited Registers and the occupations it covers on the PSA website.

-You can also use the PSA’s Check a Practitioner tool to see if someone is registered.
+Use the PSA’s Check a Practitioner tool to see if someone is registered.

 When you include registration with a relevant Accredited Register within job descriptions, it increases the likelihood of attracting candidates who have met appropriate training standards and have committed to high standards of ethical and professional behaviours.